 December 31, 2023

-(in thousands) Actual Pro Forma (1) (unaudited) Pro Forma As Adjusted (2) (unaudited)
+(in thousands) Actual Pro Forma (1) (3) (unaudited) Pro Forma As Adjusted (2) (3) (unaudited)

 Balance Sheet Data:

 Cash, cash equivalents, and short-term investments \$120,752 \$120,752 \$209,102

-Working capital (3) 114,845 114,845 203,195
+Working capital (4) 114,845 114,845 203,195

 Total assets 129,894 129,894 218,244

 Total liabilities 9,359 9,359 9,359

 Convertible preferred stock 247,617

 Accumulated deficit (136,109) (136,109) (136,109)

 Total stockholders' (deficit) equity (127,082) 120,535 208,885

-- (1) Gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 14,740,840 shares of our common stock and the related reclassification of the carrying value of the convertible preferred stock to permanent equity immediately prior to the closing of this offering. - (2) Gives effect to (i) the pro forma adjustments set forth in footnote (1) above, and (ii) the issuance and sale of 6,250,000 shares of our common stock in this offering at the initial public offering price of \$16.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
+- (1) Gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 14,740,840 shares of our common stock and the related reclassification of the carrying value of the convertible preferred stock to permanent equity immediately prior to the closing of this offering. - (2) Gives effect to (i) the pro forma adjustments set forth in footnote (1) above, and (ii) the issuance and sale of 6,250,000 shares of our common stock in this offering at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share would increase or decrease, as applicable, the pro forma as adjusted amount of each of our cash, cash equivalents, and short-term investments, working capital, total assets, and total stockholders' (deficit) equity by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price of \$16.00 per share would increase or decrease, as applicable, the pro forma as adjusted amounts of each of our cash, cash equivalents, and short-term investments, working capital, total assets, and total stockholders' (deficit) equity by approximately \$14.9 million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) The pro forma and pro forma as adjusted information discussed above is illustrative only and will be adjusted based on actual initial public offering price and other terms of this offering determined at pricing. - (4) We define working capital as current assets less current liabilities.
 See our financial statements and related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.